BramVanImpeUcll/ip-major-2223/2_phoenix/1_1_phoenix_classic_views/guide/1_views.md

 ## Task 1: Generate a new phoenix project

 Generate a new project.
-We won't need a database this week, you can skip generation of all database related files with the `--no-ecto` flag.
+We won't need a database for this guide, you can skip generation of all database related files with the `--no-ecto` flag.

 If you go to localhost:4000 in your browser, you should end up on the index page.